Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Measurements and Observations

 \subsection{Observations}

 Fig.~\ref{fig1} summarizes the distribution of downlink packet loss across various event categories observed in our experiments.
-The analysis indicates that two specific events, \textit{NAS Recovery} (NASR) and \textit{Medium Access Control Configuration Failure} (MCGF), exhibit the highest packet loss per event.
-When the overall frequency and impact are combined, the five most influential events are MCGF, \textit{Master Node Base Handover} (MNBH), \textit{Secondary Cell Group Modification} (SCGM), \textit{End Node Base Handover} (ENBH), and NASR, in descending order of contribution.
+The analysis indicates that two specific events, \textit{Non-Access Stratum Recovery} (NASR) and \textit{Master Cell Group Failure} (MCGF), exhibit the highest packet loss per event.
+When the overall frequency and impact are combined, the five most influential events are MCGF, \textit{Master eNB Handover} (MNBH), \textit{Secondary Cell Group Modification} (SCGM), \textit{eNB Handover} (ENBH), and NASR, in descending order of contribution.

-A critical pattern emerges when correlating these events with radio link status: both MCGF and NASR are classified as RLF events.
+A critical pattern emerges when correlating these events with radio link reliability: both MCGF and NASR correspond to reliability breakdown events that are strongly associated with radio link failure behavior in the measured 5G NSA network.
 Together, they account for 58.3\% of all downlink packet losses, with MCGF alone responsible for over half of the total (54.6\%).
-This finding confirms that RLFs are the dominant source of reliability degradation in 5G NSA railway communications.
+This finding confirms that RLF-related events are the dominant source of reliability degradation in the measured 5G NSA railway environment.

-These results suggest that device-side mechanisms can mitigate ongoing failures, yet most losses originate from abrupt and unpredictable RLF events.
-Identifying such events in their early stages would allow controllers or user equipment to trigger redundancy and adaptive procedures before a full breakdown.
+These observations indicate that many reliability breakdown events are preceded by measurable radio-layer fluctuations, suggesting that lightweight device-side indicators can support early warning before a full breakdown.
 Developing learning-based early warning is therefore essential for improving the reliability and resilience of 5G railway communications.